 Based on this argument, one more narrow-filtered frequent associations have been analyzed - rules within the task status `done` and `in progress`, as shown on figure 14.
 Circle size is the indicator of the confidence, more the support – greater the confidence.
 Similarly, Color variable shows support value, darker the color – greater the value of support.
 It appears, that having the status in `to do` status in most frequent within the developers with less neuroticism personality – one way of understanding this association rule is that developers which do not suffer from anxiety or immoderation, have also more patience and can have the multiple tasks assigned themselves without being oppressed to proceed with all of them.
-Furthermore, the association rules also show that status `in progress` is common among the more extravert and less open developers (status:inprogress => extraversion:Yes, status:inprogress => openness:No, status:todo => neuroticism:Yes and their respective inverse rules).
+Furthermore, the association rules also show that status `in progress` is common among the more extravert and less open developers (status:inprogress => extraversion:Positive, status:inprogress => openness:Negative, status:todo => neuroticism:Positive and their respective inverse rules).
 The knowledge about this very specific type of metric and the respective associated personalities can greatly benefit the software company, letting them lower down the scope of the possible causalities of the certain result of the respective metric.